YoungFaithful/CapacityExpansion.jl/paper/paper.md

 The [``Switch``](http://switch-model.org/) package in Python provides a framework for capacity expansion planning of electricity systems.
 The switch framework allows modular optimization model setup and the integration of custom modules.

+The [``PyPSA``](https://github.com/PyPSA/PyPSA) package in Python provides a framework for capacity expansion planning and power flow modeling with a focus on the representation of the electricity network.
+The [``EnergyModels``](https://github.com/PyPSA/EnergyModels.jl) package is an unpublished Julia implementation for capacity expansion planning of the PyPSA community with the focus on electricity network modeling.

 The model [``DIETER``](http://www.diw.de/dieter) package provides a framework for capacity expansion planning using the proprietary GAMS software for optimization and `.xlsx`-files for data import and export.

+In combination ``TimeSeriesClustering`` and ``CapacityExpansion`` are the only packages written in Julia to intertwine aggregation methods of the input data and capacity expansion planning.
+E.g. time-series aggregation is gaining importance designing future energy systems with high shares of non-dispatchable generation. ``CapacityExpansion`` is the only package restricting the investment and dispatch of energy systems to meet policy targets like a CO2 or NOx target.

 # Applications
 ``CapacityExpansion`` can be applied to plan and validate a variety of energy systems.
 The focus on time-series aggregation, storage modeling, and integration of multiple energy carriers makes it especially valuable for the planning and validation of future energy systems with higher shares of non-dispatchable generation and sector coupling technologies.
-The scale of the modeled energy system can range from quarters to entire global regions and is only restricted by the computational complexity of the model.
+The scale of the modeled energy system can range from districts to entire global regions and is only restricted by the computational complexity of the model.

 ``CapacityExpansion`` has been used in academic research.
 It was used to analyze and improve the impact of time series aggregation methods on low emission energy systems [@Kuepper:2019].